-The Graduate Committee may approve the initial submission or ask that the prospectus be revised and resubmitted.
-Should the Graduate Committee recommend changes to a student's prospectus, all revisions must be made to the document in consultation with the thesis committee and resubmitted to the Graduate Committee for final review and approval no later than February 1.
-This revised and resubmitted prospectus must satisfy the expectations of both the Graduate and the thesis committee.
+A prospectus that does not meet the program guidelines will be returned to the student for revision and resubmission.
+Should the DGS recommend changes to meet the format guidelines, all revisions must be made to the document in consultation with the Dissertation Committee and resubmitted to the DGS and the Graduate Committee for final review and approval no later than February 1.

+This revised and resubmitted prospectus must satisfy the expectations of both the Graduate and the Dissertation Committees.
 Students failing to meet this standard will not be able to advance to candidacy and may be subject to dismissal.